 5.2 Client Ownership.
 As between the parties, Client owns and continues to own all right, title, and interest, including all Intellectual Property Rights, in and to Client Materials.
 As between the parties, Client is solely responsible for the prosecution, enforcement, and defense of the Client Materials.

-(a) Subject to Client’s acceptance and compliance with the terms and conditions of this Agreement, Client is hereby granted, during the Term (as defined below) a limited, nonexclusive, nonassignable (except as authorized herein), right to access through the Feed.FM website, the Player and to use the Services solely for the purpose of integrating the Player into the Site to display and transmit the Content on the Site.
+(a) Subject to Client’s acceptance and compliance with the terms and conditions of this Agreement, Client is hereby granted, during the Term (as defined below) a limited, nonexclusive, nonassignable (except as authorized herein), right to access through the Feed.fm website or API, the Player and to use the Services solely for the purposes of integrating the Player into the Site or app to display and transmit the Content on the Site or app.

-(b) Subject to the terms and conditions of this Agreement and during the Term, as defined below, Client is hereby granted a limited, nonexclusive, non-sublicenseable, nonassignable (except as authorized herein), freely revocable license to access and use the API solely for the purpose of accessing API Content to be streamed through the Player and displayed and transmitted on the Site.
+(b) Subject to the terms and conditions of this Agreement and during the Term, as defined below, Client is hereby granted a limited, nonexclusive, non-sublicenseable, nonassignable (except as authorized herein), freely revocable license to access and use the API solely for the purpose of accessing API Content to be streamed through the Player and displayed and transmitted on the Site or app.

 5.6 Restrictions.
 Client agrees that through its use of the Services and the API, Client will not, directly or indirectly, violate any applicable laws, the rights of others.
 Further, Client agrees that:

 (a) modify, adapt, translate, decompile, disassemble, reverse engineer, reverse assemble, analyze or otherwise examine, prepare derivative works of, modify, or attempt to derive source code from the Services or API, or attempt to do any of the foregoing;

 (b) obtain access to the Services or API;

 (c) include any viruses, worms, Trojan horses or any other harmful code that could, in Feed.fm’s sole discretion, affect the Services or API;